- or -

-The EM Cross-Cultural internship is a hands-on experience traveling and working throughout the spring or summer months in one of our partner communities in the U.S. or across the globe.
+The EM Cross-Cultural Internship is a hands-on experience traveling and working throughout the spring and summer months in one of our partner communities in the U.S. or across the globe.
 EM Interns join a team of 2-3 other young adults who work together to provide leadership and logistical support in the field for short-term mission teams.
 You will take the lead in coordinating critical details for the teams such as work projects, housing, food, water, and transportation.

 Additionally, this paid missions internship allows you to embark on a journey through a full cross-cultural experience as you invest in relationships with the local people.
 Whether you're leading mission teams in building schools, conducting home repairs, feeding the homeless, or running children's programs, you will be a vital part of bringing hope to the lives of many while encouraging mutual influence and sustainable change in underprivileged communities around the world.